From an article by Michael Parenti: THE JFK ASSASSINATION II: CONSPIRACY PHOBIA ON THE LEFT

 the CIA.
 In most of its operations, the CIA is by definition a

-conspiracy, using covert actions and secret plans
+conspiracy, using covert actions and secret plans, many of which are of

 the most unsavory kind.
 What are covert operations if not conspiracies?
 At the